Cracking the Aging Code: The New Science of Growing Old - And What It Means for Staying Young

 About the Author

-Dorion Sagan is a celebrated writer, ecological philosopher, and author or coauthor of over twenty-four books, which have been translated into over a dozen languages.
+DORION SAGAN is a celebrated writer, ecological philosopher, and author or coauthor of several books, many of which have been translated into over a dozen languages, including Into the Cool, Up from Dragons, and Microcosmos.
 His work has appeared in Natural History, Smithsonian, Wired, and The New York Times, among other publications.

 Table of Contents